telerik/winforms-docs/carousel/using-radcarousel/performance-considerations.md

 1. __Item Reflections__ are calculated dynamically, and impact performance.
 If you are using reflections, try setting the __ItemReflectionPercentage__ property to a lower value (even zero) to see whether this helps.

-1. __Transparent background__.
-Consider turning off transparency (if your carousel is set with a transparent background) by setting a Carousel background image that mixes well with the form background.A very good example that demonstrates the RadCarousel with a well-mixed background is located in the Quick Start Framework under __RadCarousel__-> Music Library.
+1. __Transparent background__ consider turning off transparency (if your carousel is set with a transparent background) by setting a Carousel background image that mixes well with the form background.A very good example that demonstrates the RadCarousel with a well-mixed background is located in the Quick Start Framework under __RadCarousel__-> Music Library.

 1. __Number of items__ that you have in the carousel.
 Generally speaking, having more than 10 items will slow it down, especially if some of the above items are true.